 - Senate of Canada: Dementia in Canada: A National Strategy for Dementia-friendly Communities

-Although the 2019 budget falls short of this recommendation, it’s an important initial investment and a decisive step forward.
+Although the 2019 and 2020 budgets falls short of this recommendation, it’s an important initial investment and a decisive step forward.
 Once the strategy’s actions show the valuable positive impact it can have on Canadians living with dementia, we believe strongly that the Government of Canada will make further investments.